-We have a few different programs to assist you with planning your working holiday in Australia.
+We have a few different Australia programs to assist Canadians with planning their working holiday.
 Don’t spend months searching for a job, or worrying about how to set up your taxes and banking.
 You’ll have a personal trip coordinator to ensure you are set up for success.
 Let our experts take care of the boring stuff while you kick-off your working holiday with an adventure-packed week.
 Imagine starting your trip learning to surf, hanging with kangaroos, dolphin watching, even going on a road trip – all with a group of travelers who just started their and more off your Aussie bucket list!
 Take a peek at our two Adventure Programs below:

 The Australia Working Holiday visa is valid for one year starting from the day you first enter the country.
 It is a multi-entry visa meaning you are allowed to leave and re-enter Australia as many times as you like during that year.
 Yes, that means you can take a vacation to Fiji, Bali or maybe New Zealand during your working holiday!
 However, keep in mind that while you are outside of Australia your visa is still active.
 It does not go on hold while you are out of the country and will expire 365 days after you first entered.